jlangr/ccode2/continuous-design.md

 Note that as we extract functions, we find misplaced logic.
 Typical.
 A couple functions here might find more appropriate homes in a `book` module.
 [REF cohesion]

-### editing

 # Conciseness

 A functional pipeline can provide code that is not only very clear, but also *concise*.
 Concise code requires the fewest possible tokens.
 Code that is maximally concise without consideration for clarity is *obfuscated*.
 The only legitimate time when we might deliberately obscure code is as part of a post-development deployment process (perhaps for compression or security interests), or as challenge/entertainment (see: https://www.ioccc.org).

 The absolute need for clarity means we must find a balance between conciseness and clarity.
 Finding the balance isn't tough, though: Lean on your teammates.
 They'll let you know the moment something doesn't make sense.
-Watch them read through your code, and it'll usually be obvious when they're struggling with your logic.
+Watch them read through your code, and it'll usually be obvious when they're struggling with your ultra-optimized-logic.

-Let's start with opposite examples, however&mdash;code that's clear but not concise.
+Let's start with an opposite examples however&mdash;code that's clear but not concise.
 The following `generateCard` function, along with a couple helper functions, assembles a text-based flashcard (complete with the answer on it, hm?).

 ```
 // This function generates a random integer from 0 to n-1